Bliley/ATESoftware/README.md

 # ATESoftware
+## Applecore
+Contains the new testing software used to run the Appleracks v2
+## New
+Contains the new testing software used to run the old ATE systems
 ## Old
 Contains the old testing software used to run the old ATE systems at Bliley
-## New
-Contains the new testing software used to run the old ATE systems and Applecore v2 at Bliley